- 1 Do you have a sweet tooth?

-- 1.2 The poison is in the dosage.
+- 1.3 The problem with your sugar intake is in the dosage.

-- 1.7 Remember that food cravings increase when food is restricted.
+- 1.8 Food cravings increase when food is restricted.

-- 1.8 This isn’t about following yet ANOTHER diet- this is about continuously taking steps towards an overall healthier, sustainable lifestyle.
+- 1.9 This isn’t about following yet ANOTHER diet- this is about an overall healthier, sustainable lifestyle.

 Do you have a sweet tooth?

-Like… an uncontrollable one?… and would you like to start breaking your dependence on sugar for good?
+Like… does it seem like you have an addiction to sugar?… and would you like to start breaking your dependence on sugar for good?
 If you do, you’re not alone.

 Let’s get something out of the way- NOT all sugar is bad.